bjpop/gurita/docs/_sources/melt.rst.txt

 Sometimes wide format is called *stacked* and narrow format is called *un-stacked* or *long*.

-For example here is a small table in *wide format* representing working hours for two employees on each weekday:
+For example here is a small table in *wide format* representing working hours for two employees on each weekday, where employees are also associated with a level:

 .. code-block:: text